surajmendhe5573/Product-APIs/README.md

 - **User sign-up** and **sign-in** with JWT authentication

-- **Product Management**: Create and manage product details including name, category, code, description, size, wood type, finish type, and price.
+- **Add a Product**: Create and manage product details including name, category, code, description, size, wood type, finish type, and price.
 - **Retrieve Products**: Fetch a list of all products.
 - **Create variant**: Add a variant to an existing product.
 - **Show variant**:Display detailed information about the main product and its variants.
+- **Apply Discounts**: Apply a percentage discount to a product's price.
+- **Edit Products**: Edit product details and update images.
+- **Remove Products**: Soft delete (remove) products, making them invisible in the product list.
+- **Restore Products(Put Back)**: Restore previously removed products.
+- **Permanently Delete Products**: Permanently delete a product from the database.
 - **Send Notifications via email**

 # User API Endpoints